redox-os/website/content/news/this-summer-in-redox-15.md

 let buf = sbrk(200);
 // Then we open some file.
 let file = fopen("/dev/random");
-// Then we read the fiel into the buffer. file.read(&mut buf);
+// Then we read the file into the buffer. file.read(&mut buf);
 ```